marcelldac/DownloadDeThumbnails/README.md

-# ThumbnailDownloader
+# thumbnail-downloader

-Um downloader de thumbnails do youtube utilizando o framework Flask da linguagem Python.
+A YouTube thumbnail downloader using the Flask framework of the Python language.

-## Funcionalidades
+## Features

-- Baixar qualquer thumbnail do youtube com o link.
+- Download any YouTube thumbnail using the link.

 ## FAQ

-#### Quando este projeto foi criado?
+#### When was this project created?

 2022.